merdanaslan/jupiter-perps-anchor-idl-parsing/src/examples/notes.md

 - Only partially closed positions maintain a non-zero `realisedPnlUsd`
 - When a position's `sizeUsd` becomes 0, it's considered fully closed and its `realisedPnlUsd` is reset to 0
 - The actual PnL is settled to the user at closing time, but not stored in the position account afterward

+## Fee Structure in Jupiter Perpetuals

+Jupiter Perpetuals charges several types of fees that affect position profitability:

+### 1. Base Fees

+- **Opening/Increasing Fee**: Currently 6 basis points (0.06%) for all assets (SOL, BTC, ETH)
+  - Controlled by `increasePositionBps` in the custody account
+  - Applied when opening a new position or adding to an existing one

+- **Closing/Decreasing Fee**: Also 6 basis points (0.06%) for all assets
+  - Controlled by `decreasePositionBps` in the custody account
+  - Applied when reducing or closing a position

+Base fees scale linearly with position size (e.g., $1,000 position → $0.60 fee, $10,000 position → $6.00 fee).

+### 2. Price Impact Fees

+- Additional fees based on the position size relative to market depth
+- Larger positions cause more market impact and thus incur higher fees
+- Calculated as: `position.sizeUsd * BPS_POWER / custody.pricing.tradeImpactFeeScalar`
+- The `tradeImpactFeeScalar` is specific to each asset and represents market depth

+### 3. Funding Rates / Interest

+- Long positions pay funding to short positions when funding rate is positive
+- Short positions pay funding to long positions when funding rate is negative
+- Accrues over time based on the funding rate
+- Calculated using the difference between the current `cumulativeInterestRate` and the `cumulativeInterestSnapshot` when the position was opened
+- Applied to the position size: `(currentRate - openingRateSnapshot) * position.sizeUsd / RATE_POWER`

+### Calculating Total Fees

+To calculate the total fees for a position's lifecycle:

+1. **Opening Fee** = Base Fee + Price Impact Fee = `(increasePositionBps + impactFeeBps) * sizeUsd / BPS_POWER`
+2. **Funding Paid/Received** = `(cumulativeInterestRate - cumulativeInterestSnapshot) * sizeUsd / RATE_POWER`
+3. **Closing Fee** = Base Fee + Price Impact Fee = `(decreasePositionBps + impactFeeBps) * sizeUsd / BPS_POWER`
+4. **Total Fees** = Opening Fee + Funding + Closing Fee

+These fees are factored into liquidation price calculations and affect the overall profitability of positions.

 ## Limitations